Eliane Wigzell - Crickhowell Union Workhouse; the "Spike" and its People - Thursday 12th March

 Venue: Bowls Pavilion, Crickhowell (Bar Available)

-She has authored or contributed to publications or talks about local historic houses, families and estates (e.g., the talk on the Baileys of Glanusk noted above).
+She has authored or contributed to publications or talks about local historic houses, families and estates including the Baileys of Glanusk.